ajhenley/gitbook/show_me_some_psuedocode.md

 Here is a complete example of a modular program using pseudocode.

+####The problem
-In this case the client requests a program that will print the weekly timesheet report.
+Your client requests a program that will print the weekly timesheet report.
 The project manager (client) needs to log on to the timekeeping system every week and download the report.
-The report contains all the employees and is not filtered by the particular project.
+The report contains all the employees.
+The timesheet report is not filtered by the particular project.
 Employees charge their hours to each project.
 This allows the program to exclude records for other projects.

 ####External to your program:
 The project manager will log in to the timekeeping system and download a .csv file of all the hours charged by all employees for the week.
 The .csv will contain each employee number, name # hours, billing rate, project number for all charges for the week.
 The project manager will save this .csv file to a known directory.